ecaruyer/phantomas-web/doc/user/source.rst

   - *Preview Switch*: Only available in editing mode.
     Allows the user to preview the phantom with any fade.
 Does not affect the edition.
-Unactivate in the screenshot.
+Unactive in the screenshot above.
   - *Axes Switch*: Shows and hides the coordinates axis.
-Active in the screenshot.
-Each axis has a different color:
+Active in the screenshot above.
+Each axis features a different color:

     + Red for X
     + Green for Y